justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Factory Method.md

 	2.  the case when the Creator is a concrete class and provides a default implementation for the factory method.
 It's also possible to have an abstract class that defines a default implementation, but this is less common.

 The first case requires subclasses to define an implementation,because there's no reasonable default.
 It gets around the dilemma of having to instantiate unforeseeable classes.
 In the second case, the concrete Creator uses the factory method primarily for flexibility.
 It's following a rule that says, "Create objects in a separate operation so that subclasses can override the way they're created."
 This rule ensures that designers of subclasses can change the class of objects their parent class instantiates if necessary.

-1. Parameterized factory methods.
+2. Parameterized factory methods.
 Another variation on the pattern lets the factory method create multiple kinds of products.
-The factory method takes a
+The factory method takes a parameter that identifies the kind of object to create.
+All objects the factory method creates will share the Product interface.
+In the Document example, Application might support different kinds of Documents.
+You pass CreateDocument an extra parameter to specify the kind of document to create
+3. Language-specific variants and issues.
+Different languages lend themselves to other interesting variations and caveats
+4. Using templates to avoid subclassing.
+As we've mentioned, another potential problem with factory methods is that they might force you to subclass just to create the appropriate Product objects.
+A